 2. Over Vrh Korena.

-See the main page of Kalški greben and Kamnik & Savinja Alps for a broader orientation!
+See the parent page of Kalški greben and Kamnik & Savinja Alps for a broader orientation!